OpenSourceEconomics/epp_topics/src/epp_topics/pandas/complex_data_structures/screencast/slides.md

 # 2. No redundant information in tables

 - a.k.a. the **second normal form**

 - In a panel structure: Store time-constant characteristics in a separate table

 - Violations make things much harder and error-prone:

   - Changes to data

   - Consistency checks

   - Selecting observations

 ---

-# 3. No structure in variable names
+# 3. Variable names have no structure

 - a.k.a. use long format if you can

 - There should not be different variables with similar content referring to different time periods etc.
-- If you need wide format for regressions, still do your data management in long format

 <br/>